Emaar Properties: 2006–present

-Emaar Properties has also developed a collection of neighbourhoods throughout Dubai including Arabian Ranches, Dubai Marina, The Greens, The Meadows, The Lakes, and The Springs.
-All communities built by Emaar properties are built in a similar architecture and are recognizable at first sight.
-They follow the modern Arabic architecture including colors.
-In 2013, Emaar launched several other projects including The Address Residence Fountain Views I, II, and III, The Address Residence Sky View, Burj Vista, Boulevard Point and Vida Residence—all in Downtown Dubai.

-A new addition to Downtown Dubai from Emaar is the Opera District.
-Key features include the Dubai Opera House, the country's first dedicated opera house as well as an array of design studios and other lifestyle amenities.
+Emaar Properties has also developed a number of neighbourhoods throughout Dubai including Arabian Ranches, Dubai Marina, The Greens, The Meadows, The Lakes, and The Springs.
+In 2013, Emaar launched The Address Residence Fountain Views I, II, and III, The Address Residence Sky View, Burj Vista, Boulevard Point and Vida Residence—all in Downtown Dubai.
+A further addition to Downtown Dubai from Emaar was the Opera District.
+Key features include the Dubai Opera House, the country's first dedicated opera house.

-In other strategic partnerships, Emaar and Meraas Holding is developing Dubai Hills Estate, the first phase of MBR City.
-The first residential apartment complex in Dubai Hills Estate, Mulberry at Park Heights, has been launched for sale.
-Emaar Properties launched Dubai Creek Residences, a cluster of six residential towers at Dubai Creek Harbour.
-The first tower was launched in October 2014, followed by two more towers a month later.

-In January 2015, Emaar Hospitality opened a lifestyle boutique hotel, Manzil Downtown Dubai.
+In January 2015, Emaar Hospitality opened a boutique hotel, Manzil Downtown Dubai.
 The hotel is managed by Vida Hotels and Resorts and includes 200 rooms, suites with Burj Khalifa views, and access to a sports hub and several restaurants.
 Emaar rolled out the region's first hop-on-hop-off transit system with the Dubai Trolley.
 The trolley is also the world's first hydrogen-powered, zero-emission street tram system.

-Emaar Properties announced plans to build the World's tallest structure, which would be taller than Burj Khalifa.
-It is expected to be completed by 2020.
+In 2016, Emaar Properties announced plans to build the world's tallest structure, which would be taller than Burj Khalifa.
+It was expected to be completed by 2020.

-In 2017, it was announced that Creek Gate, a new residential project in Dubai Creek Harbour would be unveiled and that the hi-rise tower will be located in the Island district.
-When it is completed, it has been said that it will be almost three times larger than Downtown Dubai and that the development will feature the world's next tallest structure Dubai Creek Tower.

 International projects

-Through various subsidiaries, Emaar has established property developments and projects in Pakistan, India, Jordan, Egypt, Lebanon, Morocco, the United States, Saudi Arabia, Syria,Iraqi Kurdistan, and Turkey.
-Emaar Hospitality Group, the hospitality and leisure branch of Emaar, expanded its hotel and residence operations to Nigeria and Bahrain in 2015.
-Some of the projects have included developments such as the Beit Misk in Lebanon, the Jeddah Gate in Saudi Arabia, and the Samarah Dead Sea Resort in Jordan that was outlined by the King Abdullah II Fund for Development.
+Through various subsidiaries, Emaar has established property developments and projects in Pakistan, India, Jordan, Egypt, Lebanon, Morocco, the United States, Saudi Arabia, Syria, Iraqi Kurdistan, and Turkey.
+Some of the projects have included developments such as the Beit Misk in Lebanon, the Jeddah Gate in Saudi Arabia, and the Samarah Dead Sea Resort in Jordan.

+USA

+In 2008, Emaar acquired John Laing Homes—then the second-largest privately held developer in the United States for $1 billion in cash.
+This acquisition led to the formation of Emaar North America, which oversaw major real estate projects across the U.S. and Canada.
+Among its most notable developments was Beverly West, an ultra-luxury condominium tower in Los Angeles that attracted high-profile residents including Ellen DeGeneres and The Weeknd.
+The division was led by Dario De Luca.